brightcove/roku-player-sdk-sample/README.md

 - `data` (assocarray) - receives the `data` value provided in the sample object when the menu button is selected.
 This field should be observed within the component to retrieve the information and parse/handle it as needed.
 - `close` (boolean) - set it to true within the component to close the screen (the MainScene will remove it from the tree list)

+## Versioning

+The `main` branch should only be used with the most recent Roku SDK package release as it contains the latest feature samples.
+But if there's the need to test previous Roku SDK releases, it's possible to checkout the Sample App to a specific Roku SDK release version through the available tags.
+These tags name reflect the exact same Roku SDK release versions.

+Please make sure that the Roku SDK release version and the Sample App tag match to avoid incompatibility issues when running the Sample App.